惠崇春江晚景2/2 On “The Spring River, Breathing into Evening”

 A flock of wild ducks set off, heading north;

-The desolate desert is in snow and wind chill;
+The desolate desert lies in snow and wind;

-For your interest, the western landscape paintings didn’t start as a genre until a few hundred years later, starting during the renaissance and peaked in industrial revolustion period.
+For your interest, the western landscape painting genre didn’t emerge as a distinct genre until a few hundred years later, during the Renaissance and peaking in the Industrial Revolution.